Table of Contents

 The risks are varied and dramatic—the crane boom could collapse, the crane itself could overturn or the hook-lifting device could cause injury.
 Any malfunction in the crane’s operation could cause a significant construction accident because of the weight and general shape of the machine, making it vital to follow all safety recommendations when operating a crane.

 Although cranes can be difficult to control and maneuver because of their size and shape, the reality is that most crane accidents are caused by human error and the failure to properly adhere to important safety standards.
 When someone else’s negligent failure to follow safety standards causes injuries or even death, the victims have the right to hold that negligent party financially accountable to the fullest extent of the law.
-Our experienced crane accident injury lawyers will fight to secure compensation for your:
+An experienced Pittsburgh crane accident lawyer at our firm will fight to secure compensation for your:

 Crane accidents are too often entirely preventable had the proper safety protocols been followed.
-At Matzus Law LLC, our skilled Pittsburgh crane accident lawyers are passionate about getting justice for injured parties and their loved ones.
-If you or a loved one have sustained injuries in a crane accident, you don’t have to rely upon workers’ compensation alone.
-Take the first proactive step toward protecting your legal right to full compensation and call or contact our office today for a free initial case evaluation.
+At Matzus Law, LLC, our skilled crane injury attorney in Pittsburgh, PA is passionate about getting justice for injured parties and their loved ones.
+If you or a loved one have sustained injuries in a crane accident, you don’t have to rely on workers’ compensation alone.
+Take the first proactive step toward protecting your legal right to full compensation and call or contact a qualified Pittsburgh crane accident lawyer at our office today for a free initial case evaluation.

 First, cranes are often a vital component of any successful construction project, meaning that they are used frequently for any number of projects.
 Cranes themselves are extremely complicated pieces of heavy machinery, and those who operate and work with cranes must undergo substantial training in order to ensure safe operation.
 In some cases, crane operators may choose to operate the crane outside of the manufacturer’s specifications—for example, by increasing the load to above the crane’s maximum capacity.
 In other cases, the crane may be improperly set up or maintained or can be set up on a surface that is unsafe, such as a barge.
 Cranes can become unstable much more easily than other types of equipment because of their size and shape, meaning that if every single safety precaution is not taken, the risk of an accident is substantial.